chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ### Introduction

 Statistical models are widely used in ecology to improve our understanding of ecological dynamics and processes.
 At their foundation, these models quantify the relationships between a response variable and a suite of explanatory covariates.
 These covariates can be observational or environmental, described in linear or non-linear fashion, depending on the modeling approach.
 However, determining which covariates to include in a model can be a bit tricky.
 One of the most commonly accepted methods to determine a model formula is through AIC model comparison and averaging of nested models within a global model.
 A global model is one that is fully-defined with the inclusion of all considered covariates, while nested models include only a subset of those covariates.
 Although a global model includes more information, nested models sometimes perform better, as predicted by the principle of parsimony.
-Also known as Occam's Razor, this principle states that the simplest explanation is often correct, supporting the case for a more parsimonious model.
+Also known as Occam's Razor, this principle states that the simplest explanation is often correct, supporting the case for a more parsimonious model (Stoica & Söderström 1982, and for a recent discussion on this topic, see: Coelho et al. 2019).
 This necessitates the model comparison process, as otherwsie we would always build and select a model with the greatest number of covariates.

 Generating a set of nested models from a global model is typically automated in popular statistical softwares, but this primarily applies to linear models.
 However, as many biological relationships are nonlinear, models that can more accurately describe such relations have become increasingly prominent in scientific literature.
 One of the most popular methods to model nonlinear relationships is with Generalized Additive Models ('GAMs').
 GAMs are a powerful tool in all analytical fields and have been used to predict things from the trajectory of stock markets to changes in species distributions under climate change emissions scenarios.